0151 239 1000

 Many people believe that the employment contract is sacrosanct and cannot be varied in any way by the employer.
-Not so, in fact contractual variations are quite common whether imposed by the employer, negotiated between employer and employee or as part of a promotion or change in pay or bonus structure.
+This is not so, in fact contractual variations are quite common, whether they are imposed by the employer, negotiated between employer and employee or as part of a promotion or change in pay or bonus structure.
 The contract of employment is an ever-changing and evolving framework which governs your working life and it is vital that when changes are to be made, legal advice is sought.

-By instructing an employment lawyer at Canter Levin & Berg, you can ensure that you are fully advised as to the legality of the changes to the contract and the effects of those changes on your core terms such as pay and benefits.
+By instructing one of the Employment Law Solicitors at Canter Levin & Berg, you can ensure that you are fully advised as to the legality of the changes to the contract and the effects of those changes on your core terms such as pay and benefits.
 We can advise and represent you in negotiations with your employer.
 If you have been promoted and need an independent legal expert to review a new contract and new role, our lawyers are on hand to ensure that you are able to start your new position in the best possible position.

 Bonus structures can often be complex documents held externally to the main contract of employment but having direct and significant contractual effect in the remuneration of an employee.
 It is not uncommon for employees in the financial services sector to enjoy bonus payments well over 100% of salary and bonus payments to executive board members of AIM and FTSE listed companies are often up to 100% based upon the performance of the business.
 Since the peak of the financial crisis in 2007/2008, many top businesses have decided that rewarding success should be the aim of an employment contract, hence the increasing prevalence of high percentage bonus schemes as opposed to a high level of guaranteed remuneration in the form of a basic salary.
 Bonus schemes increasingly utilise share options or shares themselves as rewards.
 This trend makes it even more important for employees to take legal advice at the beginning of employment as financial planning for an employee and their family can depend upon fully understanding the nuances of a particular bonus scheme.